Compare stem cell

 Why is the number of stem cells important?

-Depending on the treatment that the cord blood sample is needed for, usually 25 million cells per kilogram of body weight are required.
-This means that the more cells available, the heavier the person that sample can be used to treat.
-The number of cells could even mean the difference between being able to treat a child and being able to treat an adult.
+Depending on the treatment, clinical guidelines will specify the number of cells that a cord blood sample should contain to be considered acceptable for use.
+This is usually 25 million cells per kilogram of body weight.
+This means that the more cells available, the heavier the person that sample could be accepted to treat.
+For example, number of cells could even mean the difference between being able to treat a child and being able to treat an adult.

 Find out more, request your welcome pack today